pulse-framework/pulse/docs/v2/docs/collection-methods.md

 ### Extra information:

-Your group can also be accessed in computed functions & actions, here's an example with Computed.
+Your group also can be used in computed functions & actions, here's an example with a computed function.

 ```js
 computeSomething({ groups, data }) {